-The same is for the case of Vit D, aging skin may convert sunlight less efficiently than younger skin.
+The same is for the case of Vitamin D, aging skin may convert sunlight less efficiently than younger skin.
 That affects calcium absorption.

 4. Diseases Concerns

-Chronic illnesses including diabetes, heart disease, and hypertension are common among the elderly, necessitating pharmaceutical management.
-These drugs have the potential to alter not just the flavor of food, but also its digestion, absorption, metabolism, and excretion.
+Chronic illnesses, including diabetes, heart disease, and hypertension, are common among the elderly, necessitating pharmaceutical management.
+These drugs have the potential to alter not just the flavour of food but also its digestion, absorption, metabolism, and excretion.
 These disorders and treatments may also reduce appetite, interfere with regular eating, impact how the body uses nutrients, and raise nutritional and calorie demands.
 Medical professionals, such as doctors and nutritionists, may assist you in determining which drugs may cause these side effects and in formulating a plan to address them.

 You may not be getting all the nutrients you need now, even if you’ve always had a balanced diet throughout your 20s, 30s, and 40s.
 Moderate consumption of whole foodstuffs and taking a supplement will help you reach your nutritional requirements.
 Nutritional requirements differ from individual to person.
 However, there are ways that may assist everyone in maintaining a healthy diet.

-According to the Academy of Nutrition and Dietetics, the elderly should pay particular attention to their calcium, vitamin D, vitamin B-12, potassium, and fiber consumption along with other nutritional rich foods.
+According to the Academy of Nutrition and Dietetics, the elderly should pay particular attention to their calcium, vitamin D, vitamin B-12, potassium, and fibre consumption along with other nutritional-rich foods.

 Based on the Dietary Guidelines for Americans, the Healthy Eating Index (HEI) gauges food quality.
 With an HEI score of 63 out of 100, older adults had the greatest quality diet compared to other age groups.
 Despite the fact that this is quite positive, there is still a great deal of room for improvement.